-CONSTANS-LIKE genes belong to BBX family.
-Given that BBX family members are commonly involved in photomorphogenesis and that they can interact with other BBX proteins to regulate plant growth(Tripathi et al., 2017; Wang et al., 2014), it is possible that COL3 interacts with other BBX proteins (eg. COL13/B-BOX11) to regulate plant development in light.
+CONSTANS-LIKE genes belong to the BBX family.
+Given that BBX family members are commonly involved in photomorphogenesis and that they can interact with other BBX proteins to regulate plant growth (Tripathi et al., 2017; Wang et al., 2014), COL3 may interact with other BBX proteins (for example.
+COL13/B-BOX11) to regulate plant development under light conditions.
 Indeed, we provided evidence that COL13 can interact with COL3 (Fig. 6).
 Furthermore, we found that the expression of COL13 promoted the interaction between COP1 and COL3 (Fig. 7a).
-To our knowledge, COP1 is responsible for degradation of several positive transcription factors such as COL3 in the dark (Datta et al., 2006; Dornan et al., 2004; Duek et al., 2004; Lau & Deng, 2012; Osterlund et al., 2000; Seo et al., 2004; Seo et al., 2003).
-Increasing the bind activity of COP1 and COL3 would lead to the degradation of COL3.
-As a result, there would be less COL3 to active the expression of COL13 (Fig. 7b).
+To our knowledge, COP1 is responsible for the degradation of several positive TFs, such as COL3, in the dark (Datta et al., 2006; Dornan et al., 2004; Duek et al., 2004; Lau & Deng, 2012; Osterlund et al., 2000; Seo et al., 2004; Seo et al., 2003).
+Increasing the binding activity of COP1 and COL3 would lead to the degradation of COL3.
+As a result, there would be less COL3 to activate the expression of COL13 (Fig. 7b).
 The COP1-dependent COL3-COL13 feedback pathway could enrich the regulation network in hypocotyl elongation.